Zabooby/mpv-config/README.md

 - [NVIDIA Image Scaling/Sharpening](https://gist.github.com/agyild/7e8951915b2bf24526a9343d951db214) NVIDIA Image Scaling is a spatial scaling and sharpening algorithm.
 In addition, an adaptive-directional sharpening-only algorithm is available.
 The directional scaling and sharpening algorithm is named NVScaler while the adaptive-directional-sharpening-only algorithm is named NVSharpen.
 - [SSimDownscaler, SSimSuperRes, Krig, Adaptive Sharpen](https://gist.github.com/igv)
     -SSimDownscaler: Perceptually based downscaler.
 More information is here.
-    -SSimSuperRes: The aim of this shader is to make corrections to the image upscaled by mpv built-in scaler (removes ringing artifacts, restores original  sharpness, etc).
+    -SSimSuperRes: make corrections to the image upscaled by MPV built-in scaler (removes ringing artifacts, restores original  sharpness, etc).
     -Krig: Chroma scaler that uses luma information for high quality upscaling.

+## Usage
+Download the latest windows build of MPV from [here](https://mpv.io/installation/) and extract its contents into a folder called mpv.
+MPV is portable so you can put this folder anywhere you want.
+Download and copy `portable_config` folder from this repo to the extracted folder and you are good to go.

+## Key Bindings
+Custom key bindings can be added from `input.conf` file.
+Refer to the [manual](https://mpv.io/manual/master/) for making any changes.
+Default key bindings can be seen from the `input.conf` file but most of the player functions can be used through the menu accessed by <kbd>Right Click</kbd>.